Spy on Your Competitors with the Facebook Ad Library

 As we mentioned earlier, the Ad Library features all the currently active ads across Facebook.
 It also features inactive political ads and ads about elections or social issues.
 Facebook decided to add the latter two to the inactive ad list to add more transparency around unlawful discrimination by advertisers.

-The Ad Library will show ads regardless of if you have personally viewed them or not.
-This makes it a true powerhouse for any advertiser looking to spy on their competitor's ads and get some creative inspiration in the process.
+The Ad Library will show ads regardless of whether you have personally viewed them or not.
+This makes it a true powerhouse for any advertiser looking to search the Facebook ads of their competitor's and get some creative inspiration in the process.

 How do I get to the Facebook Ad Library?

-There are two main ways to access the Facebook Ad Library.
-The simplest way is to go directly to the URL (https://www.facebook.com/ads/library) and start adding your geographical location and other parameters in the search bar.
+There are two main ways to access the Meta Ad Library.
+The simplest way is to go directly to the URL (https://www.facebook.com/ads/library) and start adding your geographical location and other parameters in the search bar to conduct a Facebook ad search by criteria.

 You can also get to the Ad Library by viewing any Facebook Page and clicking “See all” under the Page transparency section: